zkutasi/adventofcode-2019/README.md

 * Both Part1 and Part2 is easy enough, maybe my OOP code helps a lot.
 I created another IO variant for this challenge, and stored the already visited hull-parts in a map, and dynamically constructed the printout itself even for Part1.
 It was surprisingly easy, however for Part1, the drawing is slow, so I turned it off eventually.

 ## DAY 12
+* Part1 is super simple
+* For Part2, I had to peek into the solutions of Reddit, and used the hint of finding the LCM of the periods of the axis returning to 0, multiplying by 2.
+For me this is magic now, will investigate further later.

 ## DAY 13